This policy should be read alongside and in addition to our Terms of Instructions, which is sent to our clients when requiring our legal services.

-Collectively all information that you submit to GOOD ADVICE UK via website, social media, email or telephone.
+Data includes all information submitted to GOOD ADVICE UK through its website, social media profiles, email addresses, or telephone lines.
 This definition incorporates, where applicable, the definition provided in the Data Protection Laws.

 Data Protection Laws